Transforming Energy for America

 Digital Test Lab

 The validation of a flawless execution of a robust, high-voltage power transformer design comes from IEEE standard testing of the unit in a test lab.
-VT-GT has the most modern digital test lab that will give you the most accurate & reliable test results.
+Virginia Transformer has the most modern digital test lab that will give you the most accurate & reliable test results.

 The control cabin has consoles from where the actual tests are conducted.
 After the initial configuration of transformer unit, all the external doors are locked.
 Any unlocked door will automatically prevent the console buttons from operating.
 The entire circuit configuration and the controls are on the GUI screens.
 The test engineer simply sits at the console and pushes the buttons while the test diagnostics are built into the software.